MirageNet/Mirage/doc/Articles/General/index.md

 ## Message Layer

-The message layer is concerned about sending and receiving [messages](../Guides/Communications/NetworkMessages.md)
+The message layer is concerned about sending and receiving [messages](../Guides/RemoteCalls/NetworkMessages.md)

-If you wish to use this funtionality, you will need to have a <xref:Mirage.NetworkClient> in the client and a <xref:Mirage.NetworkServer> for the server.
+If you wish to use this functionality, you will need to have a <xref:Mirage.NetworkClient> in the client and a <xref:Mirage.NetworkServer> for the server.
 These classes provide events you can subscribe to for the life cycle of connections.
 A connection is an implementation of <xref:Mirage.INetworkPlayer>, and can send and receive messages.

 ## Object Layer

-This layer is the highest level layer,  the classes in this layer are concerned about [synchronizing state](../Guides/Sync/index.md) between objects, as well as sending [RPC calls](../Guides/Communications/RemoteActions.md).
+This layer is the highest level layer,  the classes in this layer are concerned about [synchronizing state](../Guides/Sync/index.md) between objects, as well as sending [RPC calls](../Guides/RemoteCalls/index.md).

 The client needs a <xref:Mirage.ClientObjectManager>,  the server needs a <xref:Mirage.ServerObjectManager>.
 It will spawn and destroy objects and keep the objects in the client in sync with the objects in the server